samkennerly/chengdu/README.md

 ```
 - Choose `.venv`.
 - You should see this under the cell:
-If it worked, you should see seomthing like this in the terminal:
+If it worked, you should see something like this:
 ```
 INSTALLED VERSIONS
 ------------------